PitchapaSaelim/vaccine-web-tests/README.md

 ## Q & A
 * Which do you think is a better framework for E2E testing of web applications or web services: Robot Framework or Cucumber with Selenium/HTTP library and JUnit?

     > **Answer:** In my opinion, I think **Robot Framework** is better than Cucumber with Selenium/HTTP library and JUnit because it's a test that has instructions to use to create a test that is easy to read, understand, and clear, although some syntax is maybe a little more complicated but it has a document that clearly provides information and examples of use.
 It is also a test that is suitable for testing clear and concrete application web pages and testing even the smallest details on that page as well.
+And there is also a very clever function that when we write a wrong test, Robot Framework will put a screenshot in the folder of where we are wrong and on which page of the web page, which is useful to help us know where did we go wrong.

 ***